What Are Barista Responsibilities?

 Addressing aforementioned criteria is often a good start.
 Remember, you lead with your attitude.
 Baristas can be trained to make coffee and in the procedures that are necessary to maintain a safe and successful work environment, but an attitude comes from within.

-If you are considering becoming a barista, feel free to continue to explore our growing database of topics.
+If you are considering becoming a barista, feel free to continue to explore our growing database of topics in our barista training blog.